sophia-zube/incari-doc/demo-projects/keyboard.md

 ```

 Of course, this feature can be used to avoid duplicating hard-to-use symbols or *codepoints* throughout the layout.
-For instance, to use the symbol ⇪ for the `Caps Lock` key, you could simply add `{lock}` to your layouts and simply define it with a codepoint under the `display` dictionary as follows:
+For instance, to use the symbol ⇪ for the `Caps Lock` key, you could simply add `{lock}` to your layouts and define it with a codepoint under the `display` dictionary as follows:

 ```
 "{lock}": "&#xF223"